Germain Berthé

-Germain Berthé (born 24 October 1993) is a Malian professional footballer who most recently played as a goalkeeper for Real Bamako and the Mali national team.
+Germain Berthé (24 October 1993 – 17 July 2026) was a Malian professional footballer who played as a goalkeeper.
+He made seven appearances for the Mali national team.

 Career

 Berthé signed to Horoya AC in 2015, serving as the backup to veteran Khadim N'Diaye.
 When N'Diaye and Berthé both went down with injury in 2019, young reserve Moussa Camara took over the starting spot and Berthé was subsequently released in September 2020.

+Death

+Berthé died on 17 July 2026, at the age of 32.